vc-assist/backend/README.md

    - `authd/` - the service that handles the authentication flow, issuing of tokens and verification codes.
    - `powerschoold/` - the service that fetches a student's powerschool data given a valid key in keychain.
 - `lib/` - shared libraries
-   - `platforms/` - bootleg APIs for various platforms
+   - `scrapers/` - scrapers for various platforms
 - `dev/` - code for setting up the development environment
    - `local_stack/` - docker compose stuff for setting up grafana and other things locally
    - `.state/ (gitignore'd)` - internal state (like secrets, usernames, passwords, etc...) that are used by tests and other dev/local-only processes